numbbo/coco-doc/docs/bbob-constrained/functions/source/index.rst

 where the vector :math:`x^{\textrm{uopt}}` and the scalar :math:`f_{\textrm{uopt}}` are constants whose values depend on the function identifier and instance number.
 These constants determine the unconstrained optimal solution and the unconstrained optimal function value of the problem, respectively.

-Linear transformations, by definition, do not change some properties of the functions to which they are applied to, such as symmetry.
+Linear transformations, by definition, do not change some properties of the functions to which they are applied, such as symmetry.
 In order to make the functions less regular, Coco_ makes use of two nonlinear transformations, namely, :math:`T_{\textrm{asy}}^{\beta}` and :math:`T_{\textrm{osz}}` [HAN2009]_.
 The former is a symmetry breaking transformation while the latter introduces small, smooth but clearly visible irregularities.
 These nonlinear transformations can transform convex raw functions into nonconvex functions, for instance.

 .. _sec-overview-test-suite: